pedrodamas1/Arduino-Scale-LCD/README.md

 # Arduino-Scale-LCD
 This is an easy arduino scale, with a display using the LCD keypad shield.

 My build is the simple setup you can see below.
 This is an Arduino Scale, with a 1kg range and is accurate to ±0.01 grams.
+Using the buttons on the keypad, a tare option is available.

 ![](Images/Demo_photo.jpg)